It’s time to leave my old life behind and begin a new one.

 The changes you need to make may differ, but no matter what, any change that involves listening to and respecting your body/disease is going to improve your life.

-Living our old lives does more than increase our physical pain, it hurts us and our loved ones emotionally too.
+Living our old lives does more than increase our physical pain.
+It emotionally hurts our loved ones and us too.

 Are you still living your old life?